jjlin526/AWS-Services/Management-and-Governance-Services.md

 ### Overview of AWS CloudFormation

-* Managed service for provisioning infrastructure based on templates
+* Managed service for provisioning infrastructure based on templates (no need to manually clicking in console or writing custom CLI script or using SDK to write custom logic for creating infrastructure)
-* No additional charge
+* No additional charge (only pay for resources launched, service itself has no charge)
 * Templates can be YAML or JSON
-* Enables infrastructure as code
+* Enables infrastructure as code (write a template that every resource on team can use to launch infrastructure -- remove manual processes)
-* Manages dependencies between resources
+* Manages dependencies between resources (i.e. require one resource to be in place before launching another one; these dependencies are managed)
-* Provides drift detection to find changes in your infrastructure
+* Provides drift detection to find changes in your infrastructure (i.e. someone changes S3 permission to be globally available; change will be noticed)